-002.02E Unless prohibited by local ordinances, fires set to destroy household refuse on residential premises containing ten or less dwelling
+002.02E Unless prohibited by local ordinances, fires set to destroy household refuse on residential premises containing ten or less dwelling units, by individuals residing on the premises providing no nuisance or traffic hazard is created.

-002.02F For the purpose of plant, and wildlife, and parks management, provided such burning is conducted by the Nebraska Game and Parks Commission, the United States Forest Service, the University of Nebraska, public power and irrigation districts, or other groups as determined by the Department.
+002.02F For the purpose of plant and wildlife and parks management, provided such burning is conducted by the Nebraska Game and Parks Commission, the United States Forest Service, the University of Nebraska, or other groups as determined by the Department.